Gentry17/gkg/README.md

 gkg
 ===

-Scripts and tools for working with the GDELT and the Global Knowledge Graph
+Scripts and tools for working with GDELT and the Global Knowledge Graph